apto/keydb/README.md

 In the above example, an upsert driver is stacked on top of a mysql driver so that upsert semantics can be added to mysql without the underlying driver actually supporting upsert.
+(Of course, MySQL does directly provide some upsert capabilities.
+Just pretend it doesn't.)
+This demonstrates the philosophy and use of middleware in KeyDB.
+Each source and driver does only what it needs to do.
+Other features are added by stacking drivers together, rather than making monolithic data sources or drivers.

-Some drivers are preconfigured stacks, and these can be easily created by their IDs.
+Some drivers are preconfigured stacks, and these can be easily created by their names.
 They may also add sugar methods.

 ```js
 var keydb = require('keydb');